sugeerth/BrainModulyzer/README.md

 	modulyzerdir/src> RunProjectMain.py

-For Non-conda users you can install the libraries manually
+For non-conda users you can install the libraries manually

 	#For mac switch to macports python for installation (as installation libraries are in macports):
 	sudo port install python27